seth10/watch/README.md

 ## OLED Watch (oled.ino)

 [![watch](https://user-images.githubusercontent.com/5026621/30008988-a28e0300-90f2-11e7-8583-e07cc6abd03b.gif)](https://user-images.githubusercontent.com/5026621/30008983-95251370-90f2-11e7-91b8-bbeabd0d093f.gif)<br>
-You can find a video of my setting the time [here](https://www.youtube.com/watch?v=HO-wcZnRYFU).
+This is the primary sketch.
+While the 14-segment display is nice, it is rather thick.
+The OLED display is fantastically thin and great for this type of wearable project.
+It also uses considerably less power.
+The current sketch supports showing the time (obviously), nicely formatted hours (i.e. 12 instead of 0 for midnight/noon), a blinking colon separator (once a second), and an AM/PM display.
+You can also use a single button with different timed press sequences to set the time.
+You can find a video of me setting the time [here](https://www.youtube.com/watch?v=HO-wcZnRYFU).
+Note that the capacitor seen in the above media is not necessary as there is software debouncing.

 ## Trinket Recovery (trinketloader.ino)

 ![A Trinket with an Arduino MEGA connected to reprogram the prior's bootloader](https://user-images.githubusercontent.com/5026621/30007224-bea07ff2-90d7-11e7-9f0a-85935a7f6e46.jpg)
 When I wanted to try idea 2 of [#4](https://github.com/seth10/watch/issues/4), the Trinket wouldn't enter the bootloader, it would just stay at a solid red light.
 I ended up finding my old Arduino Mega and using it to [repair the bootloader](https://learn.adafruit.com/introducing-trinket/repairing-bootloader).
 The [`trinketloader` sketch](https://github.com/seth10/watch/tree/master/trinketloader) is from Adafruit.
 I modified one line to force it to recognize my Trinket.
 I was able to recover it after removing the jumper from the Arduino's 5V to the Trinket's VBAT+ and powering the Trinket via microUSB.
 However, after soldering on breadboard headers and playing with it a bit, it's stuck once again and I can't recover it.

 #### Footnote 1
 Maybe I could use a [Feather](https://www.adafruit.com/feather) [with an ESP8266](https://www.adafruit.com/product/3404) to make a real "smart" watch.
 I was actually thinking of getting a [basic Feather](https://www.adafruit.com/product/2771) now and snapping off the proto space.
 This would take up less space than the Pro Trinket and [LiIon/LiPoly Backpack](https://www.adafruit.com/product/2124), as the Feather [has built-in charging](https://forums.adafruit.com/viewtopic.php?f=52&t=122640#p612296).
 However, this would be another $20 and I want to make something using what I have, even if it might end up slightly larger.